 Dancer Kenichi Ebina moves his body in a manner that appears to defy the limits imposed by the human skeleton.
 He combines breakdancing and hip-hop with mime using movements that are simultaneously precise and fluid.
 (Recorded March 2007 in Monterey, California.
 Duration: 03:44.)
-Watch Kenichi Ebina’s talk on TED.com, where you can download it, rate […]Continue reading
+Watch Kenichi Ebina’s talk on TED.com, where you can download it, […]Continue reading

 Why you should listen